 This owl, which is recognized as threatened by the United States government, prospers in the mild climate of coastal California.
 Possibly the densest known population of northern spotted owls is found on the public lands in Marin County.
 The abundance of spotted owls is probably due to a large population of their favorite prey, dusky-footed woodrats (Neotoma fuscipes).

-Biologists and project volunteers from Point Reyes National Seashore, Golden Gate National Recreation Area, Muir Woods National Monument, Point Reyes Bird Observatory, Marin Municipal Water District, and Open Space District monitor the population of spotted owls on public lands in the western portion of Marin County.
+Biologists and project volunteers from Point Reyes National Seashore, Golden Gate National Recreation Area, Muir Woods National Monument, Point Blue Conservation Science, Marin Municipal Water District, and Marin County Open Space monitor the population of spotted owls on public lands in the western portion of Marin County.
 Through long-term monitoring and banding programs, researchers study specific sites, reproductive success and dispersal of local spotted owls.
-To learn more about the Northern Spotted Owl and related research in the Point Reyes area, visit the San Francisco Bay Area National Parks Science and Learning website's Northern Spotted Owls page.
+To learn more about the northern spotted owl and related research in the Point Reyes area, visit the Pacific Coast Science and Learning Center's Northern Spotted Owls page.

 Read about the The Status and Distribution of the Barred Owl in Marin County, California (235 KB PDF), published in Western Birds 42:103-110, 2011.